rachael-lh/FinalProject/README.md

 # Closing Statements 👋🏼

-Thank you for taking the time to explore my application and engage with the read.me for further information.
+Thank you for taking the time to explore my application and engaging with the read.me for further information.